DrTimothyAldenDavis/SuiteSparse/CHOLMOD/README.txt

     C and MATLAB interfaces.
 This code works on Microsoft Windows and many versions of Unix and Linux.

-CHOLMOD v5.1 and later support single precision sparse matrices (both real and complex), with the introduction of the new CHOLMOD:Utility Module.
+CHOLMOD supports single precision sparse matrices (both real and complex), with the introduction of the new CHOLMOD:Utility Module.

 One CHOLMOD Module is copyrighted by the University of Florida (the Partition Module).
 The rest are copyrighted by the authors: Timothy A. Davis (all of